 - 1. The Developmental Specialist (or other trained DPH staff) will initiate contact with the family within three business days.
 Staff will use at least two unique forms of contact which may include a telephone call, letter or home visit. - Once contact has been made with the family, a screening may be scheduled using the Ages and Stages Questionnaire (ASQ-3).
 The Developmental Specialist (or other ASQ trained DPH staff) will complete the Ages and Stages Questionnaire Social and Emotional (ASQ-SE) if: - a.
 The Children 1st Screening and Referral Form indicates mental health or socioemotional concerns and the child is at least six months of age; - b.
-After the review of the OVERALL QUESTIONS section of the ASQ- 3 and there is an indication that a social-emotional concern warrants an ASQ-SE screening; - c.
+After the review of the OVERALL QUESTIONS section of the ASQ- 3 and there is an indication that a social-emotional concern warrants an ASQ-SE screening: - c.
 A score in the black/gray area of the ASQ-3 Personal-Social areas. - 3.
-If the screening indicates possible developmental delays, then C1st will send the referral along with the ASQ-3 (and ASQ-SE if completed) to BCW within two business days. - 4.
+If the screening indicates possible developmental delays, then C1st will send the referral along with the ASQ-3 (and ASQ-SE if completed) to BCW within two business days.
+If the referral to C1st did not mention a delay or BCW, then the 45-day clock starts with the day that the screener was completed. - 4.
 If the screening indicates that the child is age appropriate or in the monitoring zone, the Children 1st Developmental Specialist will offer to enroll the child in Children 1st.